purplingC/faq-rag-system/README.md

 ---

-# Quick start — How to run the app locally?
+# Quick start — Requirements, Environment Setup, How to run the app locally?

 1. Create a Python Virtual Environment and Activate it: